Lognam-Huang/RL-AERPAW-DT/README.md

 or more details on available metrics and API usage: https://nvlabs.github.io/sionna/rt/api/radio_maps.html#sionna.rt.RadioMap

+### Contact
+If you have any questions about the simulation environment or need help with set-up, please contact Everett Tucker at eftucker@ncsu.edu

+### Ongoing Work (to be updated)
+- Connect a reinforcement learning pipeline to control the UAVs to maximize the communication capacity.
+- Develop a minimial control framework to incoporate pedestrian movements and provide a wrapper for machine learning algorithms using the real-time data stream from the NCSU AERPAW testbed.

 ### Acknowledgement
 - Everett Tucker, NCSU
+- Jiayuan Huang, NCSU
 - Yuchen Liu, NCSU
 - NSF NAIRR Pilot Award